Warning: This blog post (learning to dry camp) might make you a better human.

 To help you understand, here are a few examples of whether a situation can be called boondocking or not:

-- Not boondocking= Staying in a Walmart parking lot
+- Not boondocking= Staying in Walmart parking lots

 - Not boondocking= At a state park without hookups